argoproj/argo-cd/docs/operator-manual/secret-management.md

 # Secret Management

 Argo CD is un-opinionated about how secrets are managed.
-There's many ways to do it and there's no one-size-fits-all solution.
+There are many ways to do it, and there's no one-size-fits-all solution.

 Many solutions use plugins to inject secrets into the application manifests.
 See [Mitigating Risks of Secret-Injection Plugins](#mitigating-risks-of-secret-injection-plugins) below to make sure you use those plugins securely.